AdamSobieski/Narratology/README.md

 Considered, here, are coupled, communicating sets of [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine), e.g., [automata](https://en.wikipedia.org/wiki/Automata_theory), and how these techniques can be brought to bear with respect to the challenges of computationally processing and comprehending stories.

-Will artificial-intelligence systems processing incrementally-arriving stories represent their state progressions as simple sequences of graph nodes or embedding vectors?
-Could complex systems' individual states, additionally or instead, be considered as being composite, each including multiple graph nodes or embedding vectors?
+Will artificial-intelligence systems processing incrementally-arriving stories represent their state progressions as simple sequences of graphs' nodes or embedding vectors?
+Could complex systems' individual states, additionally or instead, be considered as being composite, each including multiple graphs' nodes or embedding vectors?

 ### Artificial Neural Networks